triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

       --set tolerations[0].effect=NoSchedule
     ```

+    > [!Note]
+    > The above command sets toleration values which allow for the deployment of a pod onto a node with
+    > a matching taint.
+    > See this document's [prerequisites](#prerequisites) for the taints this document expected to have been applied to GPU
+    > nodes in the cluster.

 #### NVIDIA Data Center GPU Manager (DCGM) Exporter

 The best solution for management of GPUs in your cluster is
 [NVIDIA DCGM](https://docs.nvidia.com/data-center-gpu-manager-dcgm)(DCGM).
 However, for this example we do not need the entirety of the DCGM stack.
-Instead, we'll use the steps below to install the [DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter) to enable the
+Instead, we'll use the steps below to install the just [DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter) to enable the
 collection of GPU metrics in your cluster.

 1. Add the NVIDIA DCGM chart repository to the local cache.